Immigration policy of South Korea: Korea as a sending country

 Korea was a sending country which sent farmers, miners, nurses and laborers to the United States, Germany and the Middle East.
 The Korean diaspora around the world consisted of 6.82 million people, as of 2009; there were 2.34 million Koreans in China and 2.1 million Korean Americans.
 The total Korean diaspora (which reached over seven million in 2007) declined by 0.22 million in 2009.

 Korea as a receiving country

 After the 1988 Seoul Olympics, Korea opened its border to the general public, which resulted in increased exchanges with foreign countries.
 The United Nations declared Korea an official receiving country in 2007, and the number of foreigners in Korea grew from 390,000 in 1997 to 1,000,000 in 2007.
 Among these, temporary laborers were 630,000 and foreigners who married Korean nationals were 100,000.
 The number of undocumented immigrants were 230,000.
 The primary sending countries were mostly Asian, such as China, Vietnam, Mongolia, the Philippines, and Bangladesh; however, some immigrants come from Nigeria, Ghana, Russia and the U.S.

+Since taking office in June 2025, President Lee Jae Myung has pursued a policy shift aiming to reduce South Korea's reliance on low-wage foreign labor, arguing that the heavy reliance on migrant workers in key industries undermines domestic wage levels.
+His administration initiated a policy to raise the minimum salary for foreign workers and implemented a 40% reduction in foreign work visas scheduled for 2026, while also reviewing the autonomous visa issuance authority of local governments.
+Additionally, Lee has pursued stricter Refugee Act regulations, including restrictions on re-application for denied asylum seekers.